jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-the globe are providing the public with more information about cyber threats and how to counter them, like the effective alerts from the US Cybersecurity and Infrastructure Security Agencys (CISA) Shields Up campaign.
+the globe are providing the public with more information about cyber threats and how to counter them, like the effective alerts from the US Cybersecurity and Infrastructure Security Agency’s (CISA) Shields Up campaign.
 Governments are also imposing new legal and regulatory requirements for cybersecurity.
-While many of these are beneficial, they can impose counterproductive conditions such as requiring overly rapid reporting of cybersecurity incidents or establishing inconsistent or conflicting requirements across agencies or
+While many of these are beneficial, they can impose counterproductive conditions— such as requiring overly rapid reporting of cybersecurity incidents or establishing inconsistent or conflicting requirements across agencies or